What is hypercalcemia?

 What causes hypercalcemia?

-Hypercalcemia can be caused by over 25 separate disease states.
-Primary hyperparathyroidism and malignancy account for 80 to 90% of all hypercalcemic cases.
+Hypercalcemia can be caused by more than 25 separate diseases, several medications and even dehydration.
+Primary hyperparathyroidism and various kinds of cancers account for the greatest percentage of all patients with hypercalcemia.

 What are the symptoms of hypercalcemia?

-Although showing symptoms of hypercalcemia is uncommon, symptoms can include:
+Although having symptoms of hypercalcemia is uncommon, symptoms can include: